DaireNiC/AR-Application/README.md

 |Week|   |
 |--|--|
 | 1-3 | Research into areas of technology suitable for the project.
 Focusing on AR.
 Exploring the state of the field in AR.
 Comparing different libraries available.
-4 | Create a hello world application using google's ARCore Library
+4 | Create a hello world application using google's ARCore Library.
+5 | Investigate and implement geolocation based AR

 ## Weeks 1-3